Pricing

 ./bin/bundle add tailwindcss-rails

-1. Run the install command to generate a tailwind.config.js file inside the ./config directory:
+1. Run the install command to set up the Tailwind configuration files:

 ./bin/rails tailwindcss:install